🧠 Interrupts in 8085 Microprocessor – Explained with Diagram, Priority Table

 • It is unaffected by any mask or interrupt enable.

-• The TRAP signal must make a LOW to HIGH transition and remain HIGH until acknowledge.
+• The TRAP signal must make a LOW to HIGH transition and remain HIGH until acknowledged.
 This avoids false triggering due to noise or glitches.

 • It has the highest priority among all interrupts.